BrowenCode/SMTP/README.md

 # SMTP
 A working, retro-style Simple Mail Transfer Protocol Client and Server that utilizes TCP sockets &amp; self-written string parsing.
-Written for a course on Networking Services and Protocols

 Client.py is a SMTP Client program which takes two arguments: a domain name for a machine that hosts an SMTP server application, and a port number.
 The client takes a user-entered email, verifies the grammar of the user information as defined by RFC 821, and establishes a connection with the specified server via the specified port.
 Consequently, the client sends a sequence of valid SMTP messages to the server in order to transfer the email.